Empty

 object

 Key-value pairs exposed to the environment that the model executes in.
-Many Python libraries can be customized using environment variables.
+Many Python libraries can be customized with environment variables.

 Do not store secret values directly in environment variables (or anywhere in the config file).
 See the secrets field for information on properly managing secrets.